MicrosoftDocs/entra-docs/docs/id-governance/manage-workflow-on-premises.md

 ---
-title: Manage users synchronized from Active Directory Domain Services with workflows (Preview)
+title: Manage users synchronized from Active Directory Domain Services with workflows
 description: An how to article on how to edit a user account related task to run for users synchronized from Active Directory Domain Services (AD DS) with Lifecycle workflows.
 author: owinfreyATL
 ms.author: owinfrey